verdaccio/website/website/translated_docs/pt-BR/best-practices.md

 1. Você deseja criar um **fork** separado e parar de sincronizar com a versão pública.

-    If you want to do that, you should modify your configuration file so verdaccio won't make requests regarding this package to npmjs anymore.
+    If you want to do that, you should modify your configuration file so Verdaccio won't make requests regarding this package to npmjs anymore.
 Inclua uma entrada separada para este pacote no `config.yaml` e remova a lista `npmjs` do `proxy` e reinicie o servidor.

     ```yaml
     packages: